seanpm2001/SDE_MobileServer/README.md

 ## [Plugins](#Plugins)

-There are currently `8` official plugins for SDE MobileServer, as of 2023, Wednesday, June 14th, which include:
+There are currently `10` official plugins for SDE MobileServer, as of 2023, Friday, June 16th, which include:

 | Logo | Repo link | Info | Language(s) |
 |---|---|---|---|